Skip to main content

 Safe to Operate🔴 no

-with complex evaluation order among the stateless and stateful rules, within the stateful rules with overlapping domain names, complex routing and default stance of 'allow', it is difficult to imagine this can be configured safely without expert help
+with complex evaluation order among the stateless and stateful rules, within the stateful rules with overlapping domain names, complex routing and default stance of 'allow', it is no surprise it scored a Security Effectiveness rating of 5.39% at cyberratings.org

 🟢 yes